obi-a/ragios/README.md

 * REST API is available for interacting with Ragios via REST and JSON.

-* Ruby client library with makes it easy to interact with Ragios directly with ruby code.
+* Ragios includes a Ruby client library that makes it easy to interact with Ragios directly with ruby code.

-* Run Ragios on a remote server and control it from anywhere with simple ruby code.
+* A Ragios instance running on a remote server and controlled it from anywhere using the Ruby client library or the REST API.

-I'm doing this for fun and experimental purposes.
+I'm doing this just for fun and educational purposes.

 ##Documentation: